Jayita11/Just-In-Time-Company-Supply-Chain-Analytics-and-Visualization/README.md

 By harnessing this data, **businesses can address key operational challenges**, optimize performance, and improve overall profitability.
 The insights gained from this project offer actionable recommendations to enhance supply chain efficiency, streamline inventory management, and reduce shipment delays.

 ---
+## Dataset

+This project utilizes a dataset consisting of three CSV files: **fulfillment.csv**, **inventory.csv**, and **orders_and_shipments.csv**.
+These files offer a comprehensive view of the supply chain process at **Just In Time Company**, covering shipment details, inventory levels, and order transactions.
+Together, these datasets enable a detailed analysis of key metrics such as order fulfillment times, storage costs, shipment delays, and overall inventory management.
+---
 ## Executive Summary
 Here the Tableau dashboard is explained in detail, and the SQL business question answers are thoroughly covered.